This Coca Cola pulled pork is sweet, savory, and impossible to resist!

 Tips for the Best Pulled Pork

-- Can’t get all the barbecue sauce out of its bottle?
-Here’s a hack for ya: pour some of the Coke into the bottle and give it a good shake.
+- Get all the sauce out of the bottle.
+Pour some of the Coke into the bottle and give it a good shake.
 Once the sauce has thinned out, it will be a lot easier to pour.

 - Use a meat thermometer to check for doneness.
 The internal temperature of perfectly cooked pulled pork is 145 degrees Fahrenheit.

-- For an even saucier, juicier pulled pork, reduce the remaining liquid in the Crockpot into a thick sauce.
+- Make a thick sauce out of the remaining juices.
 Just cook it on the stove over medium-low heat and stir constantly until thick.
 Pour it over the pulled pork, and voila!

 What To Do With Leftover Pulled Pork